Gabriel-vzh2vs/Modelling-And-Simulation-Public-Release/Chapter_Lab/prelabs_folder/prelab3.md

 #### Fuzzy sets, logic, and numbers

 The concept of a mathematical construction being fuzzy was first described in 1923 by Russell in his short paper named "Vagueness" in which he described a logic where a preposition can evaluate as true and false which was extended to sets[^2] with their elements being able to exist within a range within a set as opposed to crisp sets[^3] which are binary in nature.
 Fuzzy numbers are an extension on fuzzy sets and a generalization of a real number.

-Fuzzy Logic is sometimes used in Agent-Based Modelling, Control Systems[^4], specialized Monte Carlo Method Implementations ({ref}`FuzzyMonteCarlo2013`), linear programming ({ref}`Sakawa13`) and more recently, as a formal method for simulating human behavior and perception when interacting with machines ({ref}`bolton2022fuzzy`).
+Fuzzy Logic is sometimes used in Agent-Based Modelling, Control Systems[^4], specialized Monte Carlo Method Implementations ({cite}`FuzzyMonteCarlo2013`), increasing the complexity of linear programming ({cite}`Sakawa13`), and more recently, as a formal method for simulating human behavior and perception when interacting with machines ({cite}`bolton2022fuzzy`).

 #### Theory of Belief Functions

 This subsection builds on some other topics in Statistical Inference and Prediction that applies to modelling, for more information a reader might be interested in {cite}`GlennEvidence76` and {cite}`Xu2025QuestionableTitle`.

 From a formal perspective, Theory of Belief Functions are a method of generalizing probability theory with a framework that models epistemic uncertainty - in plain English, it is the mathematical formalization of evidence.
 It is often used to combine information and therefore conclusions from multiple sources into a coherent, provable statement.

 This formalization starts from a event space that is bounded through support and plausibility, then it assigns masses (probabilities) to this sets[^5],

 Of a Bayesian Approximation
 <table>